bhamner/schema-fox/README.md

 ```php
  {!!  \App\Models\MyModel::buildForm( $url ='' , $values = NULL, $method = 'post', $files = false) !!}
 ```
-If the form is to be filled with model values to be updated, send them as an array through $values (ex $values = User::find(1)->toArray() ).
-If values is left null, the form will create a new record.
+If the form is to be filled with model values to be updated, send them as an array through $values
+ex: $values = User::find(1)->toArray()
+If $values is left null, the form will create a new record